fabioasdias/RefCliq/README.md

 * More robust article matching, based on all available information (so two articles from the same author/year in the same journal don't get clumped together if they also have the DOI or title)
 * Robust string matching, to catch spelling errors ([using fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy))
-* Degree centrality instead of betweeness centrality.
+* Degree centrality instead of betweenness centrality.
 * The clustering algorithm is the same ([louvain](https://github.com/taynaud/python-louvain)), but the co-citation count is not ignored
 * Geocoding support, where the affiliation field is used to map the location of the citing authors. **This requires a Google maps API key, which may require payment**.
 [More information about Google geocoding API](https://developers.google.com/maps/documentation/geocoding/start).
 The guide on how to get a key [is available here](https://developers.google.com/maps/documentation/geocoding/get-api-key).

 **Important**: The input bibliography files *must be from Web of Science / Web of Knowledge*, including the *Cited references* field.
 Otherwise the references section might be missing or with a different format and this will not work.

-**Really Important**: Most .bib files include information that was manually inputed by different people using different ideas/notations/conventions.
+**Really Important**: Most .bib files include information that was manually filled by different people using different ideas/notations/conventions.
 This package will work for most cases, but not all.
 Some manual editing of the .bib file might be required.

-If you run into an error that should be fixed in the code, please [open a new issue here](https://github.com/fabioasdias/RefCliq/issues/new).
+If you run into an error that you believe should be fixed in the code, or if you have a suggestion for a new feature, please [open a new issue here](https://github.com/fabioasdias/RefCliq/issues/new).
 Be sure to [check the existing issues first](https://github.com/fabioasdias/RefCliq/issues), be as descriptive as possible and include examples of the error and detailed instructions on how to replicate it.

 ## Installation:

-*Only python 3 is supported.*
+*Only python 3 is supported*, after all python 2 is set to [retire very soon](https://pythonclock.org/).

 ```
 pip install refcliq